ianstormtaylor/slate/examples/Readme.md

 ## Running the Examples

 To get the examples running on your machine, you need to have the Slate repository cloned to your computer.
-After that, you need to `cd` into the directory where you cloned it, and install the dependencies from `npm`.
+After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn`.

 ```
-npm install
+yarn install
 ```

-Which will also build the source.
-Then build the examples:
+Then bootstrap the monorepo's packages and build the examples:

 ```
+yarn run bootstrap
+yarn run build
-npm run examples
+yarn run examples
 ```

 And then run the examples server:

 ```
-npm start
+yarn run start
 ```

 Now you can open up `http://localhost:8080/dev.html` in your browser and you'll see the examples site.